layer8secure/extron-smp-inject/README.md

 Further analysis has revealed that the [Extron SME 211](https://www.extron.com/product/sme211) (firmware ≤ 3.02) is also vulnerable to CVE-2024-50960.

+The advisory at the link above has been updated to reflect this finding.

 ## Table of Contents

 - [Installation](#installation)